Sacco and Vanzetti: Second appeal to the Supreme Judicial Court

-While Sacco was in the Norfolk County Jail, his seven-year-old son, Dante, would sometimes stand on the sidewalk outside the jail and play catch with his father by throwing a ball over the wall.

 Sentencing

 On April 9, 1927, Judge Thayer heard final statements from Sacco and Vanzetti.
 In a lengthy speech Vanzetti said:

 I would not wish to a dog or to a snake, to the most low and misfortunate creature of the earth, I would not wish to any of them what I have had to suffer for things that I am not guilty of.
 But my conviction is that I have suffered for things that I am guilty of.
 I am suffering because I am a radical and indeed I am a radical; I have suffered because I am an Italian and indeed I am an Italian ... if you could execute me two times, and if I could be reborn two other times, I would live again to do what I have done already.

 Thayer declared that the responsibility for the conviction rested solely with the jury's determination of guilt.
 "The Court has absolutely nothing to do with that question."
 He sentenced each of them to "suffer the punishment of death by the passage of a current of electricity through your body" during the week beginning July 10.
 He twice postponed the execution date while the governor considered requests for clemency.

 On May 10, a package bomb addressed to Governor Fuller was intercepted in the Boston post office.